-STEAM is a movement that incorporates the Arts into STEM education.
-This approach uses Science, Technology, Engineering, Art, and Mathematics as the basis for delivering a 21st Century learning environment to students.
+STEM is an approach that incorporates Science, Technology, Engineering, and Mathematics as the basis for delivering a 21st Century learning environment to students.
 It provides a space where students can make, learn and explore in a safe, supportive and collaborative environment.
 They take part in a multitude of activities that range from the hi-tech such as 3D printing or Lego robotics, to low-tech such as creating structures from cardboard, popsicle sticks and glue.

 Students also need to be able to collaborate to get things done.
 Sketchbooks and scrap paper provide basic tools to view and share information.
 They could also meet at the whiteboard to work on their projects.
 Sometimes the classroom can be constrained by the lack of wall space for multiple whiteboards.
 Whiteboard paint or roll-up sheets means you can create a collaborative area on any surface.
 Students could also use Apps such as Explain Anything to record their ideas.

-The students also have access to the @steamrway Twitter account.
-Posting to the hashtags #wsdsteam and #winnipegsd, the students have the ability to promote their work to their parents, teachers, and to the world at large.
+The students also have access to the @stemrway Twitter account.
+Posting to the hashtags #wsdstem and #winnipegsd, the students have the ability to promote their work to their parents, teachers, and to the world at large.
 Special consideration is taken to ensure the privacy and safety of students.
-The Instagram account wsdsteam is also used to showcase work, but is still in it’s infancy at the centers.
 Keep your eye out for new developments!